johnaziz57/MyTransactions/Readme.md

 1. Trying to go back in the verification code screen to email submission screen doesn't work.
 2. Keyboard doesn't show up automatically when a text field is focused.
 3. Animation between activities could be better.
+4. No every error should be a child of an exception.
+Exception is used to be thrown when something un expected happens.
+I should have not made all the validation errors children of exceptions.

 ## TODO